OluwadamilareSunmola/Stripe-Landing-Page/README.md

 # Project Overview
-Welcome to the repository for my dynamic web page project which copies the .
+Welcome to the repository for my dynamic web page project.
 This project showcases a blend of modern web technologies to create a visually stunning user interface with interactive elements.
 The core of this project lies in its usage of HTML, CSS, and JavaScript, with a special emphasis on WebGL for gradient animations.

 # Features
 HTML Structure: Utilizing semantic HTML5 to layout the webpage, ensuring accessibility and a clear structure.